3D Scanning and Printing Technologies in Prosthetics and Orthotics

 The number one barrier is the initial investment to purchase an iPad and structure sensor to be able to start the digital journey.
 However, it is inevitable that smart phone cameras will be doing this effectively as well.

-This is closely followed by the fear of change from clinicians.
-In no way am I saying this replaces all traditional methods as there are still many reasons to still do things that way.
+Change within clinics can be challenging, however, it does not mean 3D printing will replace traditional methods.
 With the rapid advancement within the printing process and the amount of new P&O companies emerging with digital platforms and offering 3D printed P&O products this is here to stay.